QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: Introduction

 Yet few existing methods take full advantage of this complementarity.
-Some multimodal robot learning methods rely on large datasets of paired trajectories and language~\cite{lynch2021languageIL, lynch2022language, sharma2022correcting, stepputtis2020language, bucker2023latte}, limiting their ability to adapt on the fly.
-Others assume language inputs are clean, unambiguous, and self-contained~\cite{cui2023lang, Karamcheti2021lila}, rather than interpreting them in conjunction with behavior.
-What's missing is a principled mechanism for integrating physical and language input in real time.
+Some multimodal robot learning methods rely on large datasets of paired trajectories and language~\cite{lynch2021languageIL, lynch2022language, sharma2022correcting, stepputtis2020language, bucker2023latte}, limiting online adaptation.
+Others assume language inputs are precise, unambiguous, and self-contained~\cite{cui2023lang, Karamcheti2021lila}, rather than interpreting them in conjunction with behavior.
 As a result, these methods fall short in exactly the settings where joint feedback should be most useful: ambiguous, fast-changing, and underspecified environments.

-Our key insight is that language can serve as a probabilistic observation over the user’s latent reward, \textit{not just describing what matters, but modulating how physical corrections should be interpreted}.
-Language plays two roles: it identifies which features are relevant to the user’s intent, which we use to shape a prior over reward weights; and it suggests how those preferences should shift, which we use to inform a likelihood given the corrected trajectory.
+Our key insight is that language can serve as a probabilistic observation over the user’s latent reward, not just \textit{describing} what matters, but \textit{modulating} how physical corrections should be interpreted.
+Language plays two roles: it identifies which features are relevant to the user’s intent, and it suggests how those preferences should shift.
 This perspective enables a principled fusion of modalities that resolves ambiguity and supports rapid online learning.